 An additional advantage of the classic protocol compared to the cross-link protocol is that a larger part of the protein of interest is often found in the early elution fractions.
-This is exemplified in Figure 8 where approximately 80% of the total recovery is found in the first elution step.
-In concurrence with the cross-link protocol (Fig 5), a high level of reproducibility is obtained with Protein G HP MultiTrap; a relative standard deviation of less than 5% with respect to recovery in the first elution step was observed when using the classic protocol.
+This is exemplified in Figure 9 where approximately 80% of the total recovery is found in the first elution step.
+In concurrence with the cross-link protocol (Fig 4), a high level of reproducibility is obtained with Protein A HP MultiTrap; a relative standard deviation of less than 5% with respect to recovery in the first elution step was observed.